 - O is the most common blood type.
-About 44 percent of people living in the U.S. have type O blood.
+About 44 percent to 45 percent of people living in the U.S. have type O blood.

-- About 42 percent of people living in the United States have type A blood.
+- About 40 percent to 42 percent of people living in the United States have type A blood.

-- About 10 percent of people living in the U.S. have type B blood.
+- About 10 percent to 11 percent of people living in the U.S. have type B blood.

 - AB is the least common blood type.
 Only about 4 percent of people living in the U.S. have type AB blood.

 Blood types are distinguished by antigens produced by the immune defense that appear on the surface of red blood cells.
 If you have the A antigen, you have type A blood, and if you have the B antigen, then you have B blood.

 If you aren’t sure of your blood type, you can determine which you are by performing a blood type test at home or having one performed at your doctor’s office or lab.
 However, once you read on you may determine that knowing your blood type isn’t actually necessary or very useful when it comes to making dietary improvements (although you’ll need to know before a blood transfusion and during pregnancy).